Updated for 2025!

 During the Flight

 Sleeping on the airplane is really hard for some of us.
+But studies show that sufficient sleep allows us to recover more quickly from jetlag, and to stay healthy when traveling.
 Make it easier by bringing an eye mask, earplugs, soothing lavender spray or calming hand lotion.
 Switch off the light and turn off the movie.

 After you arrive

 Shower and wash your face as soon as you get into your hotel room, no matter what time of day it is.
-This is key to stay healthy when traveling!
 If you are going to be at your destination for more than four days, try to adapt your sleep schedule to local time as quickly as possible.
 The most effective way to do this is to get fresh air and exercise as soon as is practicable.
 Easiest way to get fresh air and exercise?
 WALK everywhere as often as possible.
-Even if this is just a twenty minute walk, your body will be glad get some blood pumping.
+Even if this is just a twenty minute walk, your body will be glad to get some blood pumping.

 Continue with drinking your water and try to maintain a lower fat diet for the first day or two while your body adjusts to the new time zone.
-Have your last alcoholic drink about two hours prior to your expected bedtime.
+If alcohol disrupts your ability to fall asleep, have your last cocktail or glass of wine about two hours prior to your expected bedtime.
 Stay warm and dry for the climate by wearing appropriate clothing and rain gear.

-Lastly, try not to pack too much into each day.
+Lastly, try not to pack too much into each day, at least for the first 2 days.
 Be kind to yourself and even when things run off the rails, don’t allow yourself to stress.
 Remember that sometimes when things go haywire is when you are creating the best memories.
 A good attitude might just be one of the best ways to stay healthy when traveling.

-Be among the first to get news and content from Endless Jetlag
+Be among the first to get news on travel destinations and tips from Endless Jetlag

 Leave a Reply